Station development

 NS stations

-Stations are a crucial stage in passengers' journeys from door to door.
+Stations are a crucial link in passengers' journeys from door to door.
 Our efforts are focused on making the journey to and from the station and time spent at the station as pleasant and convenient as possible.
-Among other things, the diverse range of shops and facilities at our stations cater to passengers' needs.
-Our goal is to make travel time feel like free time for our customers.
+For example, we provide a diverse range of shops and facilities at our stations to cater to passengers' needs.
+Our goal is for customers to feel that travel time is an enjoyable time out for themselves.

 NS Stations operates, develops and manages more than 400 stations in the Netherlands.
-Cleaning, maintenance and safety are important factors here, as well as the optimal balance of walkways, service and facilities at and around the station.
-The station has more to offer than just trains.
+Cleaning, maintenance and safety are important factors here, as well as finding the best possible balance between walking routes, service and facilities at and around the station.
+After all, the station has much more to offer than just being a place to catch the train.

 Renovations at major stations